margaretmf/margaretmf.github.io/research.md

 "'The [White and ethnic minority] cowgirl did not exist.
 The young women [regardless of race] did not go cavorting over the prairies astride bucking bronhco [sic]....[I]t would have seemed exceedingly immodest for a young woman to get astride a horse wearing any sort of riding habit.
 Any woman doing so would have been classed as a bawdy house character, and every home on the plains would have been closed to her."

-"This is an interesting characterization, because being 'bawdy' typicallyr eferred to a woman's sexual nature.
+"This is an interesting characterization, because being 'bawdy' typically referred to a woman's sexual nature.
 So a cowgirl was at risk fo being labeled as having a bawdy or sexual character for riding a horse incorrectly - not sidesaddle.
 Ironically, the safest way for a woman to ride a horse, astride the horse, was deemed bawdy.
 So, even if a cowgirl tossed the corset, she was still subject to patriarchal notions regarding her sexuality, depending upon how she sat on and rode the horse.
 If the White cowgirl was thought not to exist because her place was in the home, and had all of these patriarchal rules attached to her, then the erasure of the ethnic minority cowgirl was expected.
 Ethnic minority cowgirls had to be disenfranchised in order to make place for the 'non-existent' White cowgirl."

 ## ["Frustrated?"
 There's Probably Another Emotion Present Sometimes, Deeper Feelings Lie Under the Surface](https://www.psychologytoday.com/us/blog/friendship-20/201909/frustrated-theres-probably-another-emotion-present)
 "Frustration is likely to be the top layer of a feeling.
 It speaks to a sense of stagnation or helplessness, an inability to make things happen in the way that someone wants.
 Merriam-Webster defines being frustrated in part as 'feeling discouragement, anger, and annoyance because of unresolved problems or unfulfilled goals, desires, or needs.'